MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/networking-getting-started.md

 ## General Design Considerations and Recommendations

-[Network Topology and Connectivity](./eslz-network-topology-connectivity.md) This section details general design considerations around ip addressing, bandwidth, and individual components (e.g Expressroute, VNETs)
+[Network Topology and Connectivity:](./eslz-network-topology-connectivity.md) This section details general design considerations around IP addressing, bandwidth, and individual components (e.g ExpressRoute, VNETs)

 ## Hub & Spoke

-This [Egress natively from AVS](./egress-from-avs.md) section shows how to establish hybrid connectivity from your AVS environment in a hub & spoke topology.
+The [Egress natively from AVS](./egress-from-avs.md) section shows how to establish hybrid connectivity from your AVS environment in a hub & spoke topology in a single region.
 This section includes integration with workloads in Azure and also datacenters or branch offices with the SDCC.